vettorefburana/Run-Rstudio-Server-from-Docker/README.md

 * The script ```analysis.R``` in ```R``` trains a Random Forest model using the data from  ```winequality-red.csv``` and saves a csv file with the ranked variable importance in the same folder; the Rmarkdown file ```report.R``` produces a report with some plots.

-* To execute the scripts from the command line, uncomment the line
+* To execute the scripts from the command line, uncomment the following line in the Dockerfile:

 ```rb

 CMD ["Rscript", "/R/render.R"]

 ```
-in the Dockerfile, rebuild the container and run it with:
+rebuild the container and run it with:

 ```rb